County, town declares state of emergency ahead of Ian remnants

 Ahead of what is now Tropical Storm Ian, Burke County and the town of Valdese declared states of emergency on Thursday afternoon.

-The declaration said the storm poses an imminent threat to residents, with potential widespread or severe damage, injury or loss of life or property.
+The declarations said the storm posed an imminent threat to residents, with potential widespread or severe damage, injury or loss of life or property.
 Ian came ashore in Florida as a Category 4 hurricane and devastated parts of the state, with at least nine people confirmed dead Thursday evening, NBC News reported.

+Burke County saw heavy rainfall on Friday as a portion of the storm moved through the area.

 People are also reading…